 • "Item" or "items," as defined by Article 4 of the Uniform Commercial Code (UCC), means an instrument or a promise or order to pay money handled by a financial institution for collection or payment.
 The term includes a check but does not include a payment order governed by Article 4A of the UCC or a credit or debit card slip.

 • "Debit transactions," "debit," or "debits" refer to funds that are taken out of your account.
-Common types of debits may include: digital wallet functionality, Zelle transfer or other application-based transfer capabilities, bill payment features, and other existing and emerging consumer financial products and services that may be developed in the future for purposes of debiting digital accounts as well as checks that you have written, ACH payments, wire transfers, PIN based debit card transactions, and signature based debit card transactions.
+Common types of debits may include: digital wallet functionality, other application-based transfer capabilities, bill payment features, and other existing and emerging consumer financial products and services that may be developed in the future for purposes of debiting digital accounts as well as checks that you have written, ACH payments, wire transfers, PIN based debit card transactions, and signature based debit card transactions.

 • "Credit transactions," "credit," or "credits" refer to deposits of funds into your account.
 Common types of credits include: cash deposits, direct deposits, check deposits, and ACH and wire transfers made payable to you.
 Credits are generally added to your account and are made available to you in accordance with our funds availability schedule.